mongodb/mongo/src/mongo/db/catalog/README.md

 time that is less than the drop timestamp.
 Requiring the drop timestamp to pass (become older) than the oldest_timestamp ensures that all reads, which are supported back to the oldest_timestamp, successfully find the collection or index data.

+There's a mechanism to delay an ident drop during the second phase via `KVDropPendingIdentReaper::markIdentInUse()` when there are no more references to the drop token.
+This is currently used when instantiating `Collection` objects at earlier points in time for reads, and prevents the reaper from dropping the collection and index tables during the instantiation.

 _Code spelunking starting points:_